ElektraInitiative/libelektra/doc/api_review/core/keySetString.md

 ## Summary

-Behaviour when `newStringValue` is a NULL pointer seems strange Exact difference keyString keyGetString ?
+Behavior when `newStringValue` is a NULL pointer seems strange Exact difference keyString keyGetString ?